 Don't be fooled by a sweet deal

 Do be aware that when it comes to Facebook, Job Search Engines and Gumtree, there are some scams out there.
 If it sounds too good to be true, it probably is.
 Always check out reviews and try to contact the farm directly to check if it’s legit before you head off somewhere.

 Don't pay upfront

-A lot of these fake job listings will say that an upfront fee is required, there’s free accomodation, ‘guaranteed’ jobs or will post the wrong produce for the wrong season so be sure to cross check it with the seasonal produce guide here.
+A lot of these fake job listings will say that an upfront fee is required, there’s free accommodation, ‘guaranteed’ jobs or will post the wrong produce for the wrong season so be sure to cross-check it with the seasonal produce guide here.
 99.9% of the time you should not have to pay any upfront fees to get farm work or have anyone help you find it.
-Free accomodation in a hostel/hotel is most likely to be a lie but it should be noted that some farms do offer free camping facilities or free basic accommodation.
+Free accommodation in a hostel/hotel is most likely to be a lie but it should be noted that some farms do offer free camping facilities or free basic accommodation.

 Check the address

 Look out for advertisements that only provide a post office box contact address (no street address) or any agency that guarantees you a quick visa or sponsored employment to work in Australia.

 Scammers have been known to hijack legitimate ABN numbers.